Lincoln Yards (development)

+The ambitious development suffered slow progress, and eventually the plans were scrapped.
+Sterling Bay surrendered the northern section of the land to the financing lender.
+As of July 2025, the northern section was expected to be sold on and renamed Foundry Park, a proposed residential enclave of less than 3,000 units.
+The southern section remained controlled by Sterling Bay and J.P.
+Morgan Asset Management.

 History

 A. Finkl & Sons Steel operated a mill along a roughly 22-acre lot along the eastern portion of the Chicago River in the Lincoln Park neighborhood from 1902 until it was demolished in 2012.
 The Lincoln Park location was Chicago's oldest steel mill.
 In 2006, it bought the site of the former Verson Steel on Chicago's South Side.
 It was purchased by a German company in 2008, and has since operated from that location.
 Since the demolition, there have been various proposals to connect the site to the popular Bloomingdale Trail.

 In 2016, real estate developer company Sterling Bay purchased the Lincoln Park site for a sum over $100 million and renamed the site "Lincoln Yards".
 The developer released plans designed by Chicago-based architectural firm Skidmore, Owings, and Merrill in July 2018.
 In exchange for an increase in density to allow for the substantial construction, Sterling Bay is to pay an $89 million fee and will make infrastructure improvements in the neighborhood to ease the increase in traffic.
 Sterling Bay estimates the entire development will take up to ten years to complete when construction begins.

 The development was to also include a stadium and a concert venue.
 Thomas Ricketts, owner of the Chicago Cubs, owns a stake in the stadium.
 A Live Nation music venue was also proposed.
 Some local residents indicated they did not want a stadium or a venue.
 In early 2019, a Chicago alderman suggested that the development include more parkland and green space instead.